antonfirsov/docs/2019/11-Nov/winforms-designer-pr2/winforms-designer-pr2.md

 ![Enabling .NET Core Windows Forms Designer in Visual Studio Settings](settings.png)

-Just to clarify, since we get this question sometimes: ***installing the .NET Core Windows Forms Designer from separate VSIX is no longer needed***, it is built-in the Visual Studio Preview.
+Just to clarify, since we get this question sometimes: ***installing the .NET Core Windows Forms Designer from separate VSIX is no longer needed***.
+It is now built into the Visual Studio Preview.

 You might notice a yellow bar in the upper part of your Visual Studio Preview suggesting you to enable the Windows Forms designer.